LincolnSteinLab/icgc-viewer/README.md

 ```

 # Available Store SeqFeature
+## A note on filters
+All SeqFeatures support filters as they are used in the ICGC API Documentation.

 ## Genes
 A simple view of all genes returned by the ICGC portal for a given range of the chromosome you are looking at.